-Groundwork has four strands: a programme of international contemporary art opening in May 2018, a learning programme, field trips, and residential workshops.
+Groundwork has four strands: a season of international contemporary art opening in May 2018, field trips, residential workshops and an ambitious learning programme.

 Supported by funding through Arts Council England’s Ambition for Excellence scheme, Groundwork is organised by CAST (the Helston-based Cornubian Arts and Science Trust) in partnership with Kestle Barton, Newlyn Art Gallery & The Exchange and Tate St Ives.

 With an emphasis on moving image, sound and performance, the programme of exhibitions and events in 2018 includes presentations of important new commissions and acclaimed works by internationally celebrated artists in venues and outdoor sites across West Cornwall.

 The Groundwork learning programme provides opportunities for encounters with the work of internationally recognised artists, curators and producers, with particular initiatives tailored to the specific interests of the participating institutions.